Broken Arrow Trail Fast Facts

 About Broken Arrow Trail

 Broken Arrow Trail is one of the shorter trails in Sedona with a moderate to difficult rating.
 Although the trail is short in length, it more than makes up for that with its gorgeous views of the red rocks and wildflowers.
-Broken Arrow Trail is a popular trail for off-road vehicles, and is one of the most highly rated trails offered by Pink Jeep Tours here in Sedona.
+Broken Arrow Trail is a popular trail for off-road vehicles, and is one of the most highly rated trails offered by Pink Adventure Tours here in Sedona.
 If you’re looking for a quick trail that will elevate your heart rate with non-stop views of the gorgeous Sedona landscape, Broken Arrow Trail is the one.

 Hiking Broken Arrow Trail